Abbasmo72/Bash-Script/README.md

 1. [linux_details.sh](scripts/linux_details.sh): This Bash script displays the number of online users, their access groups, the Linux version, and the system's uptime.
 It uses commands like who, groups, lsb_release, and uptime to gather and present this information in a readable format.
 1. [check_internet.sh](scripts/check_internet.sh): This Bash script checks internet connectivity by pinging Google's server (google.com).
 If the ping is successful, it prints "You are connected to the internet"; otherwise, it prints "You are not connected to the internet."
+1. [auto_ftp_upload.sh](scripts/auto_ftp_upload.sh):This script automates the process of uploading files from a local directory to a specified FTP server.
+It connects to the FTP server using the provided credentials, uploads all files from the local directory, and logs the process in a log file for tracking purposes.